rohitcoder/BBB-AWS-S3/README.md

 open ```bbb-s3.py``` with any editor and edit value for BUCKET_NAME, DELETE_SERVER_FILES.

-*DELETE_SERVER_FILES* => SET value "TRUE"  if you want to delete recordings from Local EC2 instance after gettting uploaded to s3, default value is False
+*DELETE_SERVER_FILES* => SET value "True"  if you want to delete recordings from Local EC2 instance after gettting uploaded to s3, default value is False

 Now, lets configure our s3 path with BBB